 Tapioca is a starch extracted from the cassava root, also known as yuca, a plant native to Brazil, referred to there as “mandioca,” and its starch is referred to as “tapioca.”
 It’s become a staple in many countries, but actually has zero nutritional value, and often just used as a thickening agent in many foods, like stews, gravy, and pie.

-Tapioca pearls come in all different sizes.
-Bobs Red Mill is my preferred brand, but you can use any kind, adjusting my recipe depending on the package instructions.
+Tapioca pearls come in all different sizes and can even be dyed different colors like you see in boba tea.
+My preferred brand is Bobs Red Mill, but you can use any kind, adjusting my recipe depending on the package instructions.

 Minute (or Instant) Tapioca, is a smaller grain than the pearls, which helps it cook faster, making it widely popular.
 Tapioca pearls, although varying in size, are still larger than the Instant version and usually require pre-soaking before being used in a recipe.
 BUT I just love the texture of the larger pearls, you guys.
 And honestly, it’s worth the wait.
 Homemade Tapioca pudding is still crazy easy!